-- undertake a public event for your sponsors (for example taking part in a photo session wearing or using your sponsor’s kit)
+- undertake a public event for your sponsors (for example taking part in a photo session wearing or using your sponsor’s kit or equipment)

-- an activity designed to maintain general fitness (for example spending time in a gym or other general fitness training such as road running or jogging)
+- maintaining general fitness, such as spending time in a gym or road running

 - doing non-physical training, such as sports psychology or physiotherapy

 A swimmer’s routine in the build up to a competition is to swim for one hour then spend one hour in the gym twice a day.
 These days count as training days.